 This era saw a lot of matching belts/bags and hats as a result.
 Bright colors like green or red were popular for these accessories.
 Even a simple homemade scarf could brighten up a bad hair day if it had a festive print!

 As you can see, the 1930s were a time when a lot was expected of women - while at the same time not offering a lot to work with!
 Whether it was stretching food or fashion, women were expected to make things work - so they did.
 The 1930’s fashion and creativity shows that even when times are tough, women will rise up.

-While the 1930’s saw a look that was more simple than previous decades, it embraced an elegance and grace that set it apart.
+While the 1930s saw a look that was more simple than previous decades, it embraced elegance and grace that set it apart.
 The styles worn by its icons continue to make waves today.
-And the start of the ready-made clothing trend - where items are made ast and cheap - allowed later generations to find fun trends more quickly, and eventually revolutionized fashion.
-Despite a depression and some tough times, the 1930’s were undoubtedly influential - and stylish!
+And the start of the ready-made clothing trend - where items are made fast and cheap - allowed later generations to find fun trends more quickly, and eventually revolutionized fashion.
+Despite depression and some tough times, the 1930s were undoubtedly influential - and stylish!